revantthjanjanam/sanitarypad-disposal-mechine/README.md

 3. Upload the code from the `incinerator.ino` file (provided below).

 ## Circuit Diagram

-Refer to SanitaryPadDisposalMachineReport.Pdf for the circuit and other diagrams
+Refer to **SanitaryPadDisposalMachineReport.Pdf** for the circuit and other diagrams.

 ## Code

-refer to the
+Refer to the `Blink_copy_20230824153845.ino` file for the full code implementation.

 ## Usage